Video-ChatGPT: Towards Detailed Video Understanding via Large Vision and Language Models: Experiments

-We present the results of the evaluation of our proposed model, Video-ChatGPT, using the quantitative benchmarking framework in Table \ref{table:1}.
-The results reveal its competent performance across all key aspects when compared with the recently introduced contemporary video conversation model, Video Chat~\cite{2023videochat}.
+We present the evaluation results of our proposed model, Video-ChatGPT, using the quantitative benchmarking framework in Table \ref{table:1}.
+The results reveal its competent performance across all key aspects compared with the recently introduced contemporary video conversation models, Video Chat~\cite{2023videochat}, LLaMA Adapter~\cite{gao2023llamaadapterv2} and Video-LLaMA~\cite{damonlpsg2023videollama}.
 Video-ChatGPT shows good performance, largely due to the instruction tuning we perform and its straightforward architecture that leverages LLMs with a pretrained visual encoder fine-tuned for video data.
 This provides it with the robust ability to generate contextually relevant, detailed, and temporally accurate text from video input.

 \textbf{Zero-Shot Question-Answer Evaluation: } We conducted a comprehensive quantitative evaluation using several commonly used open-ended question-answer datasets: MSRVTT-QA~\cite{xu2017video}, MSVD-QA~\cite{xu2017video}, TGIF-QA FrameQA~\cite{jang2017tgif}, and ActivityNet-QA~\cite{yu2019activitynet}.
 These evaluations were carried out in a zero-shot manner, employing GPT-assisted evaluation to assess the model's capabilities.
 This evaluation process measures the accuracy of the model's generated predictions and assigns a relative score on a scale of 1-5.